Index-Free Logging: Are Indexes Necessary, or Simply Overhead?

 - Searching the on-disk event store is essentially limited to interactive queries when doing incident response or debugging.

 Other solutions use a separate metrics store (such as Prometheus) to service dashboards.
-Humio is unique in that it provides a pipeline to service both metrics, logs, and events in an integrated fashion.
+Humio is unique in that it provides a pipeline to service all of your metrics, logs, and events in an integrated fashion.

 Removing the workload of running dashboards and alerts from the event store engine workload removes the need to support transactional queries.
 We only need to service interactively from there.
 Interactive queries, with real people typing them into a console, tend to be of much lower frequency and often not even concurrent.
 If the data is appropriately spread around the cluster, then an individual user can ideally get the entire search processing capacity of the cluster for a short time interval.